henrybuilt/jcn/README.md

 }

 .MyView {
-  height: 10px; //cross-platform uses styles.MyView instead for this static style
+  height: 10px; /* cross-platform uses styles.MyView instead for this static style */

-  &:hover { //cross-platform supports css in a web environment only (not ios/android)
+  &:hover { /* cross-platform supports css in a web environment only (not ios/android) */
     opacity: 0.5;
   }